-Your little one's brain is now controlling all the muscles in her body including practicing facial expressions like frowning, squinting, wincing and grimacing.
-These faces don't indicate her mood, but it is practice that helps develop muscle strength and coordination.
-The baby is also moving around now that she can move all her limbs and joints freely.
+Your little one's brain is now controlling all the muscles in her body, including practicing facial expressions like frowning, squinting, wincing, and grimacing.
+These faces don't indicate her mood, but it is the practice that helps develop muscle strength and coordination.
+The baby is also moving around now that she can freely move all her limbs and joints.
 You probably won't feel it yet, but you can bet she is busy stretching, flexing, and even doing somersaults and flips.
-With this new muscle control, she will also start practice breathing, sucking, and swallowing in preparation for life "on the outside."
+With this new muscle control, she will also start practicing breathing, sucking, and swallowing in preparation for life "on the outside."

 - American Pregnancy Association - Pregnancy Week 15